 If your clinical team assess your condition as stable enough, they may offer you the chance to make your follow-ups with us when you feel you need them, rather than requiring you to attend a routine appointment.

 This service is currently being rolled out across a significant number of clinics following a successful trial.
+If you are interested in taking advantage of this, please speak to your clinician.

 You will be advised by your eye care team if your condition is now suitable to have your follow-ups as patient-initiated instead of, or alongside, the regular appointments scheduled by the hospital.
 Your eye care professional will discuss the process with you and provide you with this leaflet.
 Managing your appointments in this way is optional and it is your decision.

+This depends on whether another booked appointment has been made.
+If so, if you do not call back, you will be seen at the next scheduled appointment.
 If you do not have a scheduled appointment, and you have not called us back within the time frame agreed with you by our clinical team, you will be discharged back to your GP and optometrist (optician).
 If you feel that you need further investigations, your GP will need to complete a new referral.

 We appreciate and encourage feedback.
 Please note we may be in touch in the future to ask about your experience.